sugarlabs/musicblocks/js/README.md

 [plugin](http://github.com/sugarlabs/musicblocks/tree/master/plugins)
 instead.

-## How to define a new block in basicblocks.js
+## How to define a new block in basicblocks.js (deprecated)

+Note: New blocks are now added to the appropriate file in the `blocks` subdirectory.
+Much of the discussion below is still somewhat relevant as background reading.

 [basicblocks.js](https://github.com/sugarlabs/musicblocks/blob/master/js/basicblocks.js)
 is where each block is defined, its palette assigned, its shape and